-- A clear definition of target market; - A quantitative and qualitative assessment of the creditworthiness of counterparties; - Appropriate credit-granting criteria; - Analysis of all related risks, including concentration risks (e.g. asset class, industry and counterparty concentration); - Prudential limits; - Regular monitoring of existing and potential exposures once facilities have been approved; and

-A high level of executive involvement in, and non-executive awareness of, decision-making and review.
+- a clear definition of our target market; - a quantitative and qualitative assessment of the credit worthiness of our counterparties; - appropriate credit granting criteria; - an analysis of all related risks, including concentration risks (concentration risk includes asset class, industry and counterparty concentration); - prudential limits; - regular monitoring of existing and potential exposures once facilities have been approved; and - a high level of executive involvement in and nonexecutive awareness of decision-making and review.

-Credit risk classification and provisioning policy
+Credit risk classification and impairment policy

-It is policy to make provision for specific impairments and to ensure that calculations for portfolio provisions are promptly made on a consistent basis.
-The external auditors review these provisions during the annual audit.
+It is policy to make provision for specific impairments and to ensure that calculations for portfolio impairment are promptly made on a consistent basis.
+The external auditors review these impairments during the annual audit.

-Two types of provisions are in place: specific and portfolio.
+Two types of impairments are in place: specific and portfolio.